Tuesday, February 25, 2025

 There are no credible allegations of sexual assault or any other criminal misconduct against Hegseth, and his active duty service record in Iraq and Afghanistan in leadership roles is impressive.
 He has won the Bronze Star, 2 Commendation medals, and also received an infantryman badge.
 Hegseth is a decorated veteran who should have the support and respect of the rank and file of the US military.
 The veteran is also an outsider to DC who is focused on wanting to reform the broken Pentagon, which is exactly what Trump ran on this past election.

 The attacks and allegations against Pete Hegseth lack substance, and there aren’t likely to be any overwhelming moments at his hearings, since there is unlikely to be any witness testimony against him that carries significant weight.
-Senator Ernst’s exchange with Hegseth went well, and if the decorated veteran can get the Senator from Iowa’s vote he should be able to get the narrow confirmation necessary to take over the Pentagon and begin the critically important reforms Trump ran on to fix the damage that Biden and the left have done to the U.S. military.
+Senator Ernst’s exchange with Hegseth went well, and if the decorated veteran can get the Senator from Iowa’s vote, he should be able to get the narrow support necessary for his confirmation.
+The former captain should be ready to take over the Pentagon and begin the critically important reforms Trump ran on to fix the damage that Biden and the left have done to our armed forces.